awaescher/Scanotron2000/README.md

 If you prefer to run the app from code, you'll need [git](https://git-scm.com/) and the [.NET 9.0 SDK](https://dotnet.microsoft.com/download/dotnet/9.0) instead of the runtime.

 ### Basic Usage

+> Scanotron prefers machine readability and does not print any meta info by default, just the AI response.
+You might want to add `--verbose` or a format that prints the page number like `--format "Page {pageNumber}: {answer}\n"` to your command.

 ```bash
 # Extract headlines from each page